pippim/pippim.github.io/index.md

 [Jekyll](https://jekyllrb.com/ "See how Jekyll rebuilds GitHub Pages websites") to rebuild the pages in your site, from the content in your Markdown files.

-The Pippim website is based on the GitHub Pages Jekyll theme called [Cayman](https://pages-themes.github.io/cayman/ "Visit the Cayman Theme for GitHub Pages website").
+The {{ site.title }} website is based on the GitHub Pages Jekyll theme called [Cayman](https://pages-themes.github.io/cayman/ "Visit the Cayman Theme for GitHub Pages website").
 Initial setup was straight forward and very quick.
 However adding custom buttons becomes more complicated as you need to learn